-Zhou Shangde Mr. Zhou, male, born in December 1970, is currently an Executive Director and deputy secretary of party committee of the Company.
+Name Biography Zhou Shangde Mr. Zhou, male, born in December 1970, is currently an Executive Director and deputy secretary of party committee of the Company.
 Mr. Zhou holds a master's degree and is a political officer.
 Mr. Zhou had previously served as the deputy head of the Organization and Human Resources Department, the chief of the Party Committee Office and the chairman of the union of the General Service Center of the Company; the deputy head of the Human Resources Department, the deputy office chief and chief of the Reception Office and the secretary of the Party General Branch of the Company Affairs Office of GRGC; and the secretary of the Party Committee and head of the Shenzhen Railway Station, the head and deputy secretary of the Party Committee of the Shenzhen North Railway Station of the Company, and an employee representative supervisor of the Company.
 He is currently the deputy secretary of the Party Committee of the Company.

-Frederick Ma Si-Hang

-Mr. Ma, male, born in February 1952, is an Independent Non-Executive Director, chairman of the Audit Committee and Remuneration Committee and member of the Nomination Committee of the Company, Mr. Ma holds a bachelor's degree in economics and history from the University of Hong Kong.
-Mr. Ma is an honorary doctor of social sciences at Lingnan University and the City University of Hong Kong, respectively, an honorary professor of the Faculty of Economics and Finance at the University of Hong Kong, a member of the International Advisory Council of China Investment Corporation, a permanent honorary president of the Hong Kong Special Schools Council, a member of the Global Advisory Council of Bank of America Group, an honorary professor of the Faculty of Business Administration at the Chinese University of Hong Kong, an honorary advisor of the School of Accountancy at the Central University of Finance and Economics, the chairman of the Council of the Education University of Hong Kong, a member of the Chief Executive's Council of Advisors on Innovation and Strategic Development of the Hong Kong SAR Government, and a member of the International Advisory Council of Investcorp.
+Frederick Ma Si-Hang deputy secretary of the Party Committee of the Company.
+Mr. Ma, male, born in February 1952, is an Independent Non-Executive Director, chairman of the Audit Committee and Remuneration Committee and member of the Nomination Committee of the Company.
+Mr. Ma holds a bachelor's degree in economics and history from the University of Hong Kong.
+Mr. Ma is an honorary doctor of social sciences at Lingnan University and the City University of Hong Kong, respectively, an honorary professor of the Faculty of Economics and Finance at the University of Hong Kong, a member of the International Advisory Council of China Investment Corporation, a permanent honorary president of the Hong Kong Special Schools Council, a member of the Global Advisory Council of Bank of America Group, an honorary professor of the Faculty of Business Administration at the Chinese University of Finance and Economics, the chairman of the Council of the Education University of Hong Kong, a member of the Chief Executive's Council of Advisors on Innovation and Strategic Development of the Hong Kong SAR Government, and a member of the International Advisory Council of Investcorp.
 Mr. Ma had been previously honored with a Gold Bauhinia Star and appointed as a Non-official Justice of the Peace.
-He had previously served as the managing director of the UK branch of RBC Dominion Securities, the deputy chairman and managing director of Kumagai Gumi (HK) Limited, the managing director and Asia manager of the Private Banking Department of Chase Manhattan Bank, the Asia Pacific CEO of Private Banking of JPMorgan Chase & Co., the CFO and executive director of PCCW Limited, the Secretary for Financial Services and the Treasury of Hong Kong SAR Government, the Secretary for Commerce and Economic Development of Hong Kong SAR Government, the non-executive chairman of China Strategic Holdings Limited, an independent non-executive director of China Resources Land Limited, an independent nonexecutive director of Hutchison Port Holdings Limited, an outside director of China Oil and Foodstuffs Corporation, an outside director of China Mobile Communications Group Co., Ltd, an independent non-executive director of Agricultural Bank of China Limited, an independent non-executive director of Aluminum Corporation of China Limited, the non-executive chairman of MTR Corporation Limited, a non-executive director of Husky Energy Inc., a director of New Frontier Corporation and an independent non-executive director of FWD Group Limited.
-He is currently the chairman of FWD Group Limited and an independent nonexecutive director of the Company, COSCO SHIPPING Holdings Co., Ltd., HH&L Acquisition Co. and Unicorn II Holdings Limited.
+He had previously served as the managing director of Kumagai Gumi (HK) Limited, the managing director and Asia manager of the Private Banking Department of Chase Manhattan Bank, the Asia Pacific CEO of Private Banking of JPMorgan Chase & Co., the CFO and executive director of PCCW Limited, the Secretary for Financial Services and the Treasury of Hong Kong SAR Government, the Secretary for Commerce and Economic Development of Hong Kong SAR Government, the Secretary for China Resources Land Limited, an independent non- executive director of Hutchison Port Holdings Limited, an outside director of China Oil and Foodstuffs Corporation, an outside director of China Mobile Communications Group Co., Ltd, an independent non-executive director of Agricultural Bank of China Li